 Binding decisions can be made only at quorate meetings or via electronic voting with the required advance notification: A binding decision refers to any decision made by the WG or committee that establishes a practice, formal recommendation, or formal action (e.g., creating a new program, rendering guidance, etc.).

 The co-chairs of the WG or Committee shall make every attempt to ensure that all parties with an interest in agenda topics are made aware of the meeting time and location subject to the documented notification requirements and the stated openness of the Committee.
 As appropriate, WG or Committee activities will be cross-posted to other HL7 lists, depending upon the topic and type of meeting as indicated in the following list.
-The GOM stipulates that all face-to-face meetings require at least 30 days notice.
+The GOM stipulates that all face-to-face meetings require at least 30 days’ notice.

 WGM Agendas

-WGM Committee or WG session schedules are posted in the meeting brochure; specific WG or Committee agendas are posted under WGM information at the HL7 wiki (wiki.hl7.org/index.php?title=WGM_information)
+WGM schedules are posted in the meeting brochure; WG or Committee agendas are posted under WGM information at the HL7 wiki (wiki.hl7.org/index.php?title=WGM_information)

-A preliminary agenda is developed by the end of the prior WGM and posted with the minutes following the WGM (posting deadlines are established by HL7 Headquarters; typically 2 weeks after the WGM).
+Once a WG has decided to meet at a WGM, and requested rooms, any change to the plan must be communicated with ample notice, at least 30 days in advance of the meeting.

-The preliminary agenda is finalized at least two weeks prior to the WGM and posted within 2 business days or as required by HL7 Headquarters.
+The preliminary agenda is finalized and posted as required by HL7 Headquarters.
+It must be hyperlinked from the WGM Information wiki page.

 Recognizing the dynamic nature of the WGM, the agenda may require updates during the WGM.
 Notification will be satisfied so long as at least two of the following are used: